 More Tips on Growing Salinas Lettuce

-Apply layer of organic mulch, such as dry grass clippings or straw, to keep the soil cool and moist.
+Apply a layer of organic mulch, such as dry grass clippings or straw, to keep the soil cool and moist.
 Mulch will also suppress growth of weeds.
 Water lettuce at soil level in the mornings so the leaves have time to dry before evening.
 Keep the soil consistently moist but not drenched, especially important during warm, dry weather.

 Apply a balanced, general-purpose fertilizer, either granular or water-soluble, as soon as the plants are a couple of inches (2.5 cm.) tall.
 Water well immediately after fertilizing.